convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/mobile-components/control-components/switchcase-handler.md

 title: SwitchCase Handler
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/mobile-components/control-components/switchcase-handler/
 metadesc: Defines a  SwitchCase Handler .
 A  SwitchCase Handler  must be added inside a  SwitchAction .
-It helps defining actions to be executed for a given c
+It helps defining actions to be executed for a given
 ObjGroup: Controls
 ObjCatName: control-components
 ObjName: UIActionCaseEvent